montoyaedu/iwant/README.md

 Create a new project.
 =====================

 WARNING: This command has been tested on a Mac OS X box only.
 The command iwant.bat for windows command prompt does not work anymore and needs to be updated.
-(Sorry fot that)
+(Sorry for that)

 We have started a simple port of the dialog utility for windows.
 Please see it at https://github.com/montoyaedu/Dialog.DialogNET.